gliderkite/sr-cache/README.md

     ```

-Going back to our cache, what we are missing is a way to construct the cache with initially no elements.
+Going back to our cache, what we are missing is a way to construct an instance of it with initially no elements.
 To do so, we are going to manually implement the [Default][22] trait.
 Note how we need to be able to call `Default` for our `Cache<K, V>` even if `V` is a type that does not implement `Default`, therefore simply [deriving Default][23] would not be sufficient.

 ```rust
 impl<K, V> Default for Cache<K, V> {